SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/greatest-common-divisor/greatest-common-divisor.md

 # Greatest Common Divisor (GCD)

-Before proceeding to the next problem, we will get familiar with the definition of **the greatest common divisor** (**GCD**), widely used in math and number theory, and will learn how to calculate GCD.
+Before proceeding to the next problem, we will get familiar with the definition of **the greatest common divisor** (**GCD**), widely used in mathematics and numbers theory, and will learn how to calculate GCD.

 **Definition of GCD**: the greatest common divisor of two **natural** numbers **a** and **b** is the largest number that divides **both** **a** and **b** without reminder.